benchmark-subsetting/cere/README.md

 linux distribution.

 CERE is an alpha release, if you experience bugs during capture and replay please report them using the issue tracker.
-Thanks !
+Thanks!

 ### Documentation